Connes distance of $2D$ harmonic oscillators in quantum phase space: Connes distance between harmonic oscillator states

-This result coincides with those of $1D$ harmonic oscillators in Refs.~\cite{Cagnache,Scholtz,Revisiting}.
-This means that the Connes spectral distance between the ground states $|m,0\rangle$ and $|m+1,0\rangle$ of $2D$ harmonic oscillators is the same as that between the states $|m\rangle$ and $|m+1\rangle$ of $1D$ harmonic oscillators.
+These results coincide with the results of the Connes distance between the quantum states of $1D$ harmonic oscillators in Refs.~\cite{Cagnache,Scholtz,Revisiting}.
+This means that the Connes spectral distance between the states $|m,n\rangle$ and $|m+k,n\rangle$ of $2D$ harmonic oscillators is the same as that between the states $|m\rangle$ and $|m+k\rangle$ of $1D$ harmonic oscillators.